privacybydesign/vcmrtd/example/fastlane/README.md

 provisioning profiles you might want to refresh the provisioning profiles throughout the year to add or remove devices.
 More information about adding and updating ad-hoc provisioning profiles can be found [here](#ad-hoc-provisioning-profiles).

- 1. Go to the ./fastlane directory in irmamobile
+ 1. Go to the ./example/fastlane directory
  2. Run `mkdir -p ./profiles && cd ./profiles`
  3. Choose a name for your new certificate, i.e. `KEY_NAME=ios_distribution` or `KEY_NAME=ios_development`
  4. Run the following and follow the instructions: